ningsongshen/employee-management-system/docs/index.md

 # Updating <a name="updating"></a>

 To update the program to its latest version, click on Help > Check for Updates.
-This action will automatically search online for available updates, and start updating if one is found.
+This action will automatically update the system if one is found.
 If no updates are found, you will be informed of that.
 The updates button will only check once every instance.
 To check for updates again, please restart the program.

 ![Screenshot](https://heliotrope3n.github.io/employee-management-system/update.png)